ellelang/LRs/Vocabulary Grocery.md

 Giving.
 A gift.
 EVERYONE loves to get Christmas cookies!
 Especially a week or two BEFORE Christmas!!
 Oh...I'm going to get fat...
 I've already got a special plan for 2019.
 A plan to help me LOSE some weight.
 More on that later!!

 Who will you pick to join with you?!!

+### 2/16/2019

+- peculiar challenge:
+  - peculiar: if you describe someone or something as peculiar, you think that they are strange or unusual, sometimes in an unpleasant way.
+    Mr Kennet has a rather peculiar sense of humour.
+    Rachel thought it tasted peculiar.
+    ADJ-GRADED
+    = odd, strange
+    =>peculiarly
+    His face had become peculiarly expressionless.
+- compliance: Compliance with something, for example a law, treaty, or agreement means doing what you are required or expected to do.
+(FORMAL)
+  Inspectors were sent to visit nuclear sites and verify compliance with the treaty.
+  The company says it is in full compliance with US labor laws.
+  The Security Council aim to ensure compliance by all sides, once an agreement is signed.
+- metrics
+- comply with: If someone or something complies with an order or set of rules, they are in accordance with what is required or expected.
+  The commander said that the army would comply with the ceasefire.
+- impervious: If you are impervious to someone's actions, you are not affected or influenced by them.
+  She seems almost impervious to the criticism from all sides.
+  The political system there has been impervious to all suggestions of change.
+- crude: A crude method or measurement is not exact or detailed, but may be useful or correct in a rough, general way.
+  Standard measurements of blood pressure are an important but crude way of assessing the risk of heart disease or strokes.
+  Birthplace data are only the crudest indicator of actual migration paths.
+- pertaining to: be related to
+- liability: If you say that someone or something is a liability, you mean that they cause a lot of problems or embarrassment.
+  As the president's prestige continues to fall, they're clearly beginning to consider him a liability ... what was once a vote catching policy, is now a political liability.
+- shirking: If someone does not shirk their responsibility or duty, they do what they have a responsibility to do.
+  We in the Congress have our role to play, and we can't shirk our responsibility.
+  The Government will not shirk from considering the need for further action.
+- dwarfed: If one person or thing is dwarfed by another, the second is so much bigger than the first that it makes them look very small.
+  His figure is dwarfed by the huge red McDonald's sign.
+  The US air travel market dwarfs that of Britain.
+- ventilated: If you ventilate a room or building, you allow fresh air to get into it.
+  Ventilate the room properly when paint stripping.
+- pit
+- latrines
+- diarrheal
+- morbidity
+- information disclosure: Disclosure is the act of giving people new or secret information.
+  ...insufficient disclosure of negative information about the company.
+- transboundary
+- waterfront
+- fecal coliform contamination
+- effluent:Effluent is liquid waste material that comes out of factories or sewage works.
+(FORMAL) The effluent from the factory was dumped into the river.
+  All industrial chemical plants produce waste effluents.
+  N-MASS
+  = waste
+- stifle: If someone stifles something you consider to be a good thing, they prevent it from continuing.
+  Regulations on children stifled creativity.
+- cumbersome: A cumbersome system or process is very complicated and inefficient.
+  ...an old and cumbersome computer system...
+  The proposed regulations are ill-defined and cumbersome and could be unnecessarily costly.
+- chlorination
+-